3manuek/3manuek/content/resume/resume.md

 - SysAdmin Unix at EA (Electronic Arts) Hydra - GOP project.
 - Maintained platform consisted in Oracle database 10, Apaches and Tomcats (VAP, VCM) Clustered, with several stages of deploy.
 - Main tasks were relate to deploys, environment configuration, VMWare Infraestructure Client maintenance and monitoring.
-- I did Mysql DBA tasks on Prod, Pre-Production and Development Servers for a Forums project.
+- I did MySQL DBA tasks on Prod, Pre-Production and Development Servers for a Forums project.
 Fixing some character set problems and DDL, backups, restores, check, performance and others.
 - Basic knowledge on deployment / process with Maven - Ant - Hudson.
 - Assigned 50% to another project to provide Engineering Support at EA over Python scripting.